Adedoyin-Emmanuel/nodejs-journey/README.md

 ## What I Would Be Building 🏠

 I would be building a backend API for a book website, users can signup, download books, pin books to their library and all those good stuff.
-Admins can add books and all, admins can also add moderators to do stuffs on their behalf
+Admins can add books and all, admins can also add moderators to do stuffs on their behalf.
+To take this to the next level, I would add a platform for payment where users can buy premium books and integrate Paystack API for payments.
+That would widen my understanding about backend development and building API's in general